Western Carolina Catamounts football: Appalachian State - Battle for the Old Mountain Jug

 The main rivalry of the Catamounts was against their in-state rival Appalachian State.
 Western Carolina and Appalachian State played annually for the Old Mountain Jug.
 The two rivals first faced off in 1932, with Appalachian State winning 20–0.
 The Old Mountain Jug trophy was first introduced in 1976.
 After Appalachian State moved to the Football Bowl Subdivision in 2014, the two have not met since.
 Appalachian State leads the series 58–19–1.
-Appalachian State's Biggest win is 54-7 in 1939 and Western Carolina's Biggest win is 44-14 in 1977.
+Appalachian State's biggest win is 54–7 in 1939 and Western Carolina's biggest win is 44–14 in 1977.

+East Tennessee State - Blue Ridge Border Battle

+While Western Carolina and ETSU have played each other since 1932, the Blue Ridge Border Battle was started in 2018, which introduced a traveling trophy known as 'the Rock' which features a rock from the Appalachian Trail.
+The first Blue Ridge Border Battle game was in 2018, with ETSU winning in triple overtime 45–43.
+The two schools played annually from 1975–2003 as members of the Southern Conference until ETSU discontinued its football program after the 2003 season.
+The series resumed in 2016 when ETSU restarted its program and rejoined the Southern Conference with the game being played at Bristol Motor Speedway, which was won by ETSU 34–31.
+Western Carolina leads the series 26–25–1.
+Western Carolina's biggest win is 58–7 in 2023 and ETSU's biggest win is 49–10 in 1996.

 Catamounts in the NFL

 Future non-conference opponents

-Announced schedules as of December 8, 2022.
+Announced schedules as of August 15, 2025.